 - I am Disabled or limited mobility, what is it like?
 In honesty, they are conventional Speight rivers so they aren’t anything like a commercial lake would be.
 Anglers need to be realistic about their own limitations.
 We want to see everyone enjoy the countryside, but be safe and sensible at the same time.
 There are a lot of beaches and easy pegs, and there are some “pass down” pegs too.
 (A lot of photos show retired customers who don’t like tricky swims).
 Its a river at the end of the day, but to be sure before you book talk to Jonathan or Simon (only these 2) for a straight talking conversation

 - Tactic suggestions?
 Can trot, use a feeder or even fly fish depending on your fancy or what youre aiming for.
 Its so good, even Rob Wootton came and did a “Pole” feature for his magazine in October 2016

 - How do I become a member?
-Speak to Jonathan or refer to membership page on website
+Speak to the tackle shop (01568760544) or refer to membership page on website

 - Main rules? barbless hooks.
 No bait restrictions on rivers

 In season (June 16th onwards), the River Wye fishing is now one of the most sort after rivers in the country, taking over from the Severn and Avon.

 Both Rotherwas and Lulham have been excellent for barbel.
 Lots of them, great condition and good sizes too.
 The one thing we wont apologies for is the fight they give…..so many anglers have said afterwards that a Wye barbel are so strong and the resistance is incredible.

 Of course there are some monstrous Pike too.
 Largest known on our stretches is 30lb+.
 Best results are autumn or winter….give us a call